vyos/vyos-documentation/docs/system/host-information.rst

 Domain Name
 ^^^^^^^^^^^

-A domainname is the label (name) assigned to a computer network and is thus unique!
+A domain name is the label (name) assigned to a computer network and is thus unique.

 Set the system's domain: